Credit & Debt

 You may hope to have a perfect score right off the bat, but that seldom happens, says Todd Friedhaber, a certified financial counselor for Cambridge Credit Counseling Corporation, based in Agawam, Massachusetts.
 "Most young adults start with no credit at all," he says.

 Paying utility bills on time can be a great way of building your credit history, says Friedhaber, because some utility companies report customer behavior to credit bureaus.
 Keep a record, especially if you lack other evidence of your creditworthiness.
 Or you could buy on layaway, as making timely payments will testify to your reliability.
+Paying your student loans on time can also help build your credit score.

 You might also consider asking your parents to add you as an authorized user on one of their cards, suggests Palmer.
 You'll be able to use the card, and in some cases the credit history of the account will appear on your credit report.